DiscountGrocery/myopia-wiki/-Myopia/Characters/-Player/Duck.md

 He is empathetic yet self-absorbed, and usually very impulsive.
 He is obsessed with impressing other people.

 While in his changeling form, Duck is average height, with somewhat lanky proportions.
 His skin is snow white and his hair is curly and ash-gray.
-His eyes often lack pupils.
+His eyes lack pupils.
 However, his form is subject to the desire of his shape-shifting abilities.

 Duck's attire is a ['shiftweave'](https://eberron.fandom.com/wiki/Shiftweave) toga and waist cape, usually colored a deep Saxe blue.
 Duck's fashion sense is gaudy and extravagant, always manipulating his shiftweave to dress the part.
 Other common accessories include: a golden cape and sandals.